snegastud/JavaScriptTheory/README.md

 | Success or Failure                             | Success only                  |
 | If first Promise rejects → rejects immediately | Ignores rejected Promises     |
 | Waits for first settled                        | Waits for first fulfilled     |

+**What is async in JavaScript?**

+>Async/Await is just a cleaner way of writing Promise code.

+>"The async keyword is used to declare an asynchronous function.
+An async function always returns a Promise,

+**What is await?**

+>"await is used inside an async function to pause the execution until a Promise is completed.
+Once the Promise is fulfilled, await returns the resolved value and continues executing the remaining code."

+**Why was Async/Await introduced if Promises already exist?**

+>